Robust Trust: Introduction

 \section{Introduction}

 Modern AI systems increasingly influence decisions with large and sometimes irreversible consequences, including autonomous driving, medical triage, hiring, and credit or security screening (see, e.g., \cite{MaslejEtAl_AIIndex_2025_AnnualReport}).
 Their appeal is straightforward: they can synthesize information at scale and provide recommendations that exceed unaided human performance in many tasks.
 The central risk is also well-recognized: when a system is opaque, complex, and trained or deployed under imperfect objectives, users may not be able to tell whether a recommendation is merely noisy, systematically biased, or actively harmful.
-The misalignment problem is a particularly serious concern in high-stakes environments, and its mitigation is key to ensure safe adoption of AI-aided decision making (see, e.g., \cite{Russell2019HumanCompatible}).
+The misalignment problem is a particularly serious concern in high-stakes environments, and its mitigation is key to ensuring the safe adoption of AI-aided decision making (see, e.g., \cite{Russell2019HumanCompatible}).

-In this paper, we study how an agent should use AI when the system may be misaligned.
-Taking the AI's information structure and an exogenous alignment probability as given, we characterize the agent's optimal robust decision rule, which maximizes her payoff under the assumption of worst-case AI behavior in case of misalignment.
+In this paper, we study how a decision-maker should use AI when the system may be misaligned.
+Taking the AI's information structure and an exogenous alignment probability as given, we characterize the optimal robust decision rule that maximizes the decision-maker's payoff under the assumption of worst-case AI behavior in case of misalignment.

-Our model features an agent who chooses an action under uncertainty about the state of the world.
-The agent has access to a private signal---reflecting her expertise or contextual information---but she can additionally rely on reports from an adviser (e.g., an AI system).
+Our model features an \textit{agent} who chooses an action under uncertainty about the state of the world.
+The agent has access to a private signal reflecting her expertise or contextual information, but she can additionally rely on reports from an \textit{adviser}.
 The adviser observes complementary information about the state and sends a message to the agent.